pineoc/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-1-cocos2d-js-lite-workflow/en.md

 1. Download Closure Compiler's jar app
 2. Configure the build.xml with your own configuration
 3. Run `ant` in the terminal
-4. Replace the embeded js files in HelloWorld.html with the single output file `game.min.js`
+4. Replace the embedded js files in HelloWorld.html with the single output file `game.min.js`

 Please be noticed that you can not write any js code in your html file, all js codes should be compressed at the same time, otherwise errors will be triggered.